ENG7006/meta/coding-lessons/coding-lesson-1.md

 ```
 What you see here after the code are **comments**, or human-readable bits that the JavaScript parser ignores.
 There are two ways of making comments. **Inline comments** are indicated by two slashes—```//```—and indicate that the rest of the line is a comment.
 A return will break you out of the comment. **Block comments** are indicated by slashes and asterisks.
 They begin with ```/*``` and end with ```*/```, and everything between these is skipped, no matter how long.

 Now, this is a bit like the "make me a sandwich" exercise: you'll have to break down your intentions into little itty bitty commands (function calls, expressions, and so on).
-Often, it helps if you write down your intentions line by line in comments.
+Often, to get everything as explicit as it needs to be, it helps a great deal if you write down your intentions line by line in comments, and only then write the code.
+Use an intermediate step between intention and code.

+##### Pseudocode
 The practice of describing to yourself your intentions in almost-code is a practice called writing **pseudocode**, and it will be enormously helpful as you learn to begin to code.
 I encourage you to write pseudocode for each line, or almost each line, of code in a comment.
 You can do it one of two ways: after the code, as above, or on the line before each line of code.

 We've met three different p5.js shapes: ```rect```, ```ellipse```, and ```triangle```.
 With a triangle, an ellipse, and a rectangle.
 With that we can draw a great many things!
-For the rest of lab, let's work on drawing a house.
+For the rest of lab, let's work on drawing a house together.

 Finishing (and/or embellishing) the house will be one of your five daily assignments this week, along with two specific assignments and two non-specific assignments.
 Draw: a car, a rocket, something of your choosing that moves in some way, and something of your choosing that does not move.
 Don't worry about animating the moving things; that will be our task for next class.